12 Rules of Courtly Love In Medieval Courts

 6. Secrecy and Discretion

-Secrecy and discretion were essential rules of courtly love between knights and noblewomen during the medieval period.
+Secrecy and discretion were among the rules of courtly love between knights and noblewomen during the medieval period.

-Courtly love provided an outlet for expressing forbidden passions, and so it was imperative that these love affairs remain in obscurity to avoid scandal and possible punishment.
+Courtly love offered an outlet for forbidden passions, making it crucial to avoid scandal and potential punishment.

-This was especially important for noblewomen, as any hint of impropriety could ruin their reputation and social standing.
+This was particularly vital for noblewomen, as any hint of impropriety could jeopardize their reputation and social standing.

 7. Service and Deference

-Service and deference are two essential rules of courtly love that governed the relationship between knights and noblewomen during the medieval era.
+Service and deference were among the rules of courtly love that defined relationships between knights and noblewomen during the medieval era.

-Service refers to the knight’s willingness and commitment to serve and protect his beloved noblewoman.
+Service involves the knight’s commitment to serve and protect his beloved noblewoman, demonstrating loyalty and obedience by performing valiant feats to prove his worthiness.

-These rules of service and deference are integral to courtly love as they establish a hierarchical structure between the knight and noblewoman, with the knight serving as the protector and the noblewoman as the cherished figure.
+These rules establish a hierarchical structure, with the knight as the protector and the noblewoman as the cherished figure, creating a romanticized ideal of love that embodies chivalry, honor, and devotion.

 8. Jealousy

-Jealousy is the idea that a knight must demonstrate possessiveness and protectiveness towards his lady, while the lady must inspire a sense of jealousy in her knight.
+It embodies the knight’s possessiveness and protectiveness towards his lady, while the lady inspires jealousy in her knight.

-This rule stems from the belief that love should be intense, passionate, and exclusive.
+This rule reflects the belief that love should be intense, passionate, and exclusive.
+Jealousy fosters competition among knights, motivating them to win their lady’s favor and reinforcing the notion of love as a contest.

-Jealousy is believed to increase the intensity of love, as the fear of losing the beloved strengthens the knight’s commitment and devotion towards his lady.
+It heightens commitment, as the fear of losing the beloved strengthens the knight’s devotion.

 9. Suffering and Longing